Faculty Time Release Funds

 Funds for successful course release requests may be provided to the appropriate hiring unit to hire temporary staff to teach one four-credit course, labs, etc. Proposals require the applicant to work with their discipline colleagues and division chairs to devise and commit to a plan for accommodating the course release without significantly impacting course availability or colleagues’ workloads.
 Overload payments to existing full-time faculty members to cover courses are not allowed.
 Applications require the signature of the appropriate division chair.

 Please complete the application form and submit the following information:

-- Description of the research or creative project that will be undertaken (1,500 words or fewer)
+- Description of the research or creative project that will be undertaken (no more than one page)

-- Description of how you will use this release to advance your research or creative project (workplan).
-(1,500 words or fewer)
+- Description of how you will use this release to advance your research or creative project (workplan). (no more than one page)